RENCI/pfasdata-backend/README.md

 ### Run docker-compose

+Before running docker-compose edit the docker-compose.yml file changine the line where the volume for the project data is created:

+- /PATH/TO/DATA/DIRECTORY:/projects/pfas/data

+This should be changed to the direcctory on you machine where that data is located.

-In the next step, from the project root directory run docker-compose on the development docker-compose.yml file:
+Then from the project root directory run docker-compose on the development docker-compose.yml file:

 docker-compose up -d --build